swift-server/sswg/proposals/0022-discordbm.md

 }
 ```

 This is also in line with the latest structured concurrency advancements, and users won't need to block a thread or call functions such as `RunLoop.main.run()`.
-Generally speaking, DiscordBM has gone full-in on structured concurrency and makes extensive use actors too.
+Generally speaking, DiscordBM has gone full-in on structured concurrency and makes extensive use of actors.
 The whole library is already in full compliance with `-strict-concurrency=complete`.

 `GatewayManager` also needs to keep the Discord connection alive.
 This happens in two ways.
-1- The usual websocket ping-pongs.
+* 1- The usual websocket ping-pongs.
-2- By reconnecting when Discord closes a Websocket connection.
+* 2- By reconnecting when Discord closes a Websocket connection.

 Connection closures are normal and initiated by Discord when they see fit.
 The closures, however, aren't noticeable to most users at all.
 What happens is that Discord sends a 'reconnect' event to `GatewayManager`, and immediately closes the websocket connection.
 When this happens, `GatewayManager` reads the close code, and based on what the close code means, will likely attempt a 'resume' (or if not allowed, will just attempt a totally new connection as if you did `await bot.connect()`).
 The resume happens in a similar way that the identification happens for new connections.
 The 'resume' payload that is sent contains some info of the past connection which `GatewayManager` tracks, such as a `session-id` and a `sequence-number`.